 Associate Research Scientist

-The ideal candidate will have a strong background in molecular and cellular biology and neurobiology.
-Must possess superior motivation, drive and demonstrate aptitude for research.
+The ideal candidate will have expertise in viral and operant behavioral methods, and strong in vivo imaging skills, as well as superior motivation, drive and demonstrated aptitude for research.